whzinformatik/stocktrader/commentTone/README.md

 [![commentTone](https://github.com/whzinformatik/stocktrader/workflows/commentTone/badge.svg)][comment_tone_actions]

-This project receives feedbacks for stocktrader application and send it to account project.
+This project receives feedback for the stocktrader application and send it to the account project.

 ## Getting Started